 Where are you located?

-We are conveniently located in between High St. and Race St. on E. 26th Ave. in Denver, Colorado.
-Centrally located only minutes from Downtown or the Rocky Mountains in the family-friendly neighborhood of Whittier, we are easy to find and easy to access.
+Our tattoo shop and art gallery is conveniently located in between High St. and Race St. on E. 26th Ave. in Denver, Colorado.
+Centrally situated only minutes from Downtown or the Rocky Mountains in the family-friendly neighborhood of Whittier, we are easy to find and easy to access.
 Our address is 1919 E. 26th Ave., Denver, CO 80205.

 What are your hours?

 We are open Tuesday through Saturday From 11:00 - 7:00.

 We do not do piercings.
 We only specialize in tattoos.